oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/introduction.md

 Since its publication in [@!RFC6749] and
-[@!RFC6750], OAuth 2.0 has gotten massive traction in the market and became the standard for API protection and, as foundation of OpenID Connect [@!OpenID], identity providing.
+[@!RFC6750], OAuth 2.0 has gotten massive traction in the market and became the standard for API protection and, as the foundation of OpenID Connect [@!OpenID], identity providing.
 While OAuth was used in a variety of scenarios and different kinds of deployments, the following challenges could be observed: